Aling Aling Waterfall & Cliff Jumping In Sambangan, Bali

 It’s a green jungle ravine in Sambangan, with a giant twin waterfall and then 3 smaller waterfalls where you can enjoy cliff jumping, water slides, and natural pools.

 Aling Aling is one of the best waterfalls in north Bali.
-This guide will explain how you can get there, and everything you need to know before you go!
+This travel guide will explain how to get there, and everything you need to know before you go!

 What To Expect – Aling Aling Waterfalls